 See the New Jersey Devils from a luxury suite at the Prudential Center!

-Originally founded in 1974 as the Kansas City Scouts, this franchise moved west to play as the Colorado Rockies from 1976 to 1982 before settling in to their current home, the garden state, to play as the New Jersey Devils.
-Their home for the las 35 years, the Devils have made NJ their permanent address.
+Originally founded in 1974 as the Kansas City Scouts, this franchise moved west to play as the Colorado Rockies from 1976 to 1982 before settling in to their current home, the Garden State, to play as the New Jersey Devils.
+Their home for the las 36 years, the Devils have made NJ their permanent address.
 While their tenures in Kansas City and Colorado were short and uneventful, their stay in Jersey has been extremely productive.
-From meager beginnings resembling, as Wayne Gretzky put it, “a Mickey Mouse operation”, the Devils quietly built their franchise into a strong contender.
+From meager beginnings which resembled (as Wayne Gretzky put it) “a Mickey Mouse operation”, the Devils quietly built their franchise into a strong contender.

 They would go on to win the Cup two more times, in 2000 and 2003.
 Appearances in the finals in 2001 and 2012 did not end with the hoisting of the Cup, but their five Stanley Cup appearances since 1995 is a tremendous accomplishment to go along with 22 playoff appearances in 35 seasons (including 13 in a row) and three Stanley Cups.

 John Hynes is the current head coach for the Devils.
 The youngest coach in the league, Hynes connects with his players and is trying to mentor them towards greatness.
 Veteran defenseman Andy Greene is the team captain.
-He takes the ice each night alongside his teammates including Kyle Palmieri, Travis Zajac, Adam Henrique, and the young star Nico Hischier who had a great first year with team.
-Marcus Johansson joined the Devils this year following a trade from Washington.
+He takes the ice each night alongside his teammates including Kyle Palmieri, Travis Zajac, Taylor Hall, and the young star Nico Hischier who had a great first year with team.
+Marcus Johansson joined the Devils this past year following a trade from Washington.
 Cory Schneider is the starting goaltender for this club, but has missed considerable time in the beginning of the season due to injury.
 Standing in for Schneider in the blue paint and blocking anything that comes his way is the reliable goaltender, Cory Schneider.

 A great organization with numerous stars over the years, the Devils most famous alumni include Scott Stevens, Patrik Elias, Scott Niedermayer, Ken Daneyko, Bobby Holik, Brendan Shanahan, John MacLean, Zach Parise, Scott Gomez, and Martin Brodeur.
 Click here for more information about the New Jersey Devils franchise.